 - 159. The additional requirements in this Section apply to trustees when acting as trustee of a relevant trust and to partners (excluding limited partners of limited partnerships) of relevant partnerships and limited partnerships without legal personality, which are subject to Guernsey law.
+They also apply to foreign trustees and partners when acting in relation to a relevant trust or relevant partnership and Guernsey trustees and partners when acting in relation to an equivalent foreign legal arrangement.
 They do not apply where the partner is acting for a limited partnership with legal personality. - 7.13.1.
 Regulated Agents and Service Providers - 160.
-In accordance with Paragraph 15I(1) of Schedule 3, a specified business which acts as a trustee of a relevant trust or a partner of a relevant partnership shall hold information on the identity of any regulated agents and service providers to the relevant trust or relevant partnership. - 161.
+In accordance with Paragraph 15I(1) of Schedule 3, a specified business which acts as a trustee of a relevant trust or a partner of a relevant partnership (or occupies an equivalent role to that of trustee or partner in relation to a foreign legal arrangement) shall hold information on the identity of any regulated agents and service providers to the relevant trust or relevant partnership. - 161.
 In accordance with Section 51(1) of the Law, a relevant partnership means; - (a) a limited partnership within the meaning of, and subject to the provisions of, the Limited Partnerships (Guernsey) Law, 1995 that does not have legal personality, or - (b) a partnership within the meaning of, and subject to the provisions of, the Partnership (Guernsey) Law, 1995. - 162.
-In accordance with Section 51(1) of the Law, a relevant trust means any express trust that is governed by or is otherwise subject to the law of any part of the Bailiwick. - 163.
-In accordance with Paragraph 21 of Schedule 3, a regulated agent means a person who; - a) is acting in relation to or on behalf of a relevant trust or relevant partnership, as the case may be, and
+In accordance with Section 51(1) of the Law, a relevant trust means any express trust that is governed by or is otherwise subject to the law of any part of the Bailiwick.

-- b) for the purposes of so doing is required to hold, and does hold, a licence from the Commission or a corresponding body in another jurisdiction. - 164.
+- 163. In accordance with Paragraph 21 of Schedule 3, a regulated agent means a person who; - a) is acting in relation to or on behalf of a relevant trust or relevant partnership, as the case may be, and - b) for the purposes of so doing is required to hold, and does hold, a licence from the Commission or a corresponding body in another jurisdiction. - 164.
 In accordance with Paragraph 21 of Schedule 3, the term service provider referred to within Paragraph 15I(1) of Schedule 3 means a person, who is providing investment advisory or management services, managerial services, accountancy services, tax advisory services, legal services, trust services, partnership services or corporate services in relation to a relevant trust or relevant partnership, as the case may be.
 It does not apply in respect of the provision of these services to an underlying company of a relevant trust or relevant partnership. - 165.
-The information held on the identity of persons described in Paragraph 15I(1) of Schedule 3 by the specified business which acts as a trustee of a relevant trust or partner of a relevant partnership must include:
+The information held on the identity of persons described in Paragraph 15I(1) of Schedule 3 by the specified business which acts as a trustee of a relevant trust or partner of a relevant partnership (or occupies an equivalent role to that of trustee or partner in relation to a foreign legal arrangement) must include: